edgedb/easy-edgedb/chapter7/index.md

 ## Using functions in queries

 Let's also think about our game mechanics a bit.
 The book says that the doors inside the castle are too tough for Jonathan to open, but Dracula is strong enough to open them all.
-In a real game it will be more complicated but we can try something simple to mimic this:
+In a real game it would be more complicated but we can try something simple to mimic this:

 - Doors have a strength, and people have strength as well.
 - A `Person` with greater strength than the door will be able to open it.